Why do shoes slip at the heel?

 The wraparound gel grip on Skinnys is unlike grips on typical no-show socks.
 Instead of a thin coating on the back of the heel, the Skinnys gel grip is custom-engineered with twice as much silicone to wrap around the sides, both filling up the dreaded "air gap" on the sides of loose shoes, and also better adhering the sock to your skin.

-By doing this, they prevent your feet from slipping out of shoes.
+By doing this, they prevent your feet from popping out of shoes.

 Designed to work two ways...